× Close

 Read More

-Name a Shelter dog in honor of Adopt a Shelter Dog month
+Name a shelter dog in honor of Adopt a Shelter Dog month

 Every day, dogs arrive at Foothills in need of a fresh start.
 Sometimes, they even need a new name!
 Celebrate Adopt a Shelter Dog month this October by giving a shelter dog something of their very own—a name.
 For a limited time, you can be part of a shelter dog’s new beginnings.
 It all starts…